salesforce/design-system-react/README.md

 #### ECMAScript 6 and CommonJS modules

-It is highly recommended that you `npm install` the `-es` suffixed package tag and import the individual [ECMAScript 6](https://github.com/lukehoban/es6features/blob/master/README.md) source files in `./components/`.
-You will need a [stage-1 and higher proposed features](https://babeljs.io/docs/plugins/preset-stage-1/) transpiler such as the [stage-1 Babel preset](https://www.npmjs.com/package/babel-preset-stage-1) or review our `.babelrc`.
+It is highly recommended that you `npm install` the `-es` suffixed tag and import individual components.
+You will need a [stage-1 and higher proposed features](https://babeljs.io/docs/plugins/preset-stage-1/) transpiler ([stage-1 Babel preset](https://www.npmjs.com/package/babel-preset-stage-1) or review our `.babelrc`).
 The non-suffixed package is a [CommonJS](https://nodejs.org/docs/latest/api/modules.html) build.

 ### Local development Storybook and in-browser test server